Education in India: Rural education

 Following independence, India viewed education as an effective tool for bringing social change through community development.
 The administrative control was effectively initiated in the 1950s, when, in 1952, the government grouped villages under a Community Development Block—an authority under a national programme which could control education in up to 100 villages.
 A Block Development Officer oversaw a geographical area of 150 sqmi which could contain a population of as many as 70,000 people.

 Setty and Ross elaborate on the role of such programmes, themselves divided further into individual-based, community based, or the Individual-cum-community-based, in which microscopic levels of development are overseen at village level by an appointed worker:

 Despite some setbacks the rural education programmes continued throughout the 1950s, with support from private institutions.
 A sizeable network of rural education had been established by the time the Gandhigram Rural Institute was established and 5,200 Community Development Blocks were established in India.
 Nursery schools, elementary schools, secondary school, and schools for adult education for women were set up.

 The government continued to view rural education as an agenda that could be relatively free from bureaucratic backlog and general stagnation.
 However, in some cases lack of financing balanced the gains made by rural education institutes of India.
 Some ideas failed to find acceptability among India's poor and investments made by the government sometimes yielded little results.
 Today, government rural schools remain poorly funded and understaffed.
 Several foundations, such as the Rural Development Foundation (Hyderabad), actively build high-quality rural schools, but the number of students served is small.

 Education in rural India is valued differently from in an urban setting, with lower rates of completion.
 An imbalanced sex ratio exists within schools with 18% of males earning a high school diploma compared with only 10% of females.
 The estimated number of children who have never attended school in India is near 100 million which reflects the low completion levels.
-This is the largest concentration in the world of youth who haven't enrolled in school.
+This is the largest concentration in the world of youth who have not enrolled in school.